Denise O'Sullivan: Houston Dash

-North Carolina Courage (2017–present)
+North Carolina Courage

 On 28 July 2017, O'Sullivan was claimed off waivers by the North Carolina Courage.
 On 10 August, she made her debut in a 1–0 win over FC Kansas City.
 The Courage finished in first place during the regular season with a record, winning the NWSL Shield and advanced to the Playoffs.
 The game that clinched the NWSL Shield for the Courage was against O'Sullivan's former team, Houston Dash.
 The Courage won 4–0.
 On 8 October, O'Sullivan scored the game-winning goal in the 89th minute of the semi-final against the Chicago Red Stars.
 She made a total of nine appearances for the Courage in 2017 and scored one goal.

 During the 2018 regular season, O'Sullivan made 22 appearances with 22 starts playing primarily as a holding midfielder.
 She played a total of 1,932 minutes on the pitch for the Courage.
 North Carolina finished in first place and won the NWSL Shield for the second consecutive season with a record.
 O'Sullivan was voted the Most Valuable Player (MVP) on the team by her Courage teammates at the end of the season.
 On 22 September, O'Sullivan played the entire match as the Courage won the NWSL Championship 3–0 over the Portland Thorns FC, the first time the Courage had won the title.
 O'Sullivan was named MVP by her team.

 She's almost – out of the whole team – the one player we can't play without.
 That's what she's become.
 She has a massive impact on tactics because she controls the tempo, dictates the tempo and her job functions are multi-faceted.
 She's the first player on the team sheet every week in Courage country.